protegeproject/swrltab-plugin/README.md

 #### Build and install the SWRLTab plug-in

-1. Get a copy of the example code:
+1. Get a copy of the latest code:

    git clone https://github.com/protegeproject/swrltab-plugin.git swrltab-plugin